 You should join photography clubs, but never camera clubs or any clubs that try to score art, since art is entirely subjective and cannot be scored numerically – Ken Rockwell: “The Seven Levels of Photographers“

 By pure chance I ended up hosting a night photography workshop on a Saturday night and one of the attendees was a friend that I had not seen in quite some time.
-Apparently the word about my workshop had been passed around the Barrie Photo Club and far more people that I expected attended the workshop.
+Apparently, the word about my workshop had been passed around the Barrie Photo Club and far more people than I expected attended the workshop.
 The group that showed up was a fantastic bunch that wanted to make pictures, have fun, and be social.
-As a result I found myself taking Monday off work to make pictures of two sow bears with two cubs each in Algonquin Park.
+As a result, I found myself taking Monday off work to make pictures of two sow bears with two cubs each in Algonquin Park.
 By Wednesday I was a member of the Barrie Photo Club and was at my very first meeting.